How To Make Worm Tea | Grow Big Plants Now

 Solid Worm Castings

-Worm castings on the other hand is solid waste formed from the excretions of earthworms and in their pure form contain a myriad of organic materials which can actually add nutrients not only to plants but also as a supplement for poor soil.
+Worm castings on the other hand is solid waste formed from the excretions of earthworms and in their pure form contain a myriad of organic materials which can actually add microbes not only to plants but also as a supplement for poor dirt and plant life.

-This means it can be used in its raw form to revitalize poor soil by its nutritious presence in the soil.
+This means your worm farm can be used in its raw form to revitalize poor soil by its nutritious presence in the soil.

-More important is that it contains large quantities of plant nutrients such as phosphorus, calcium, potassium and magnesium among other plant nutrients.
+More important is that worm poop contains large quantities of natural fertilizer such as nitrogen, phosphorus, calcium, potassium and magnesium among other microbes.

-More important is that it contains large quantities of plant nutrients such as phosphorus, calcium, potassium and magnesium among other plant nutrients. #worms, #composting, #prepping
+More important is that it contains large quantities of nutrients such as phosphorus, calcium, potassium and magnesium among other plant nutrients.
+Check out our worm tea recipe #worms, #composting, #prepping

 Liberal Amounts of Both Won’t Harm Plants